How many parents out there get anxious when it’s back to school, and their kids ask for new clothes?

-If a parent was picked on because they had weird hair then they make sure their child has a stylish cut at all times.
+If a parent was bullied because they had weird hair, they ensure their child has a stylish cut.

-Pauline’s mom was bullied because her shoes had holes in them so she makes sure her daughter always has the best quality shoes.
+Pauline’s mom was bullied because her shoes had holes, so she makes sure her daughter always has the best quality shoes.

-It can be the most exciting time for parents and financially devastating if they aren’t prepared and have a clear path of what is a need and want.
+It can be the most exciting time for parents and financially devastating if they aren’t prepared and have a clear path of need and want.

 School Needs vs. School Wants

-Back to school shopping deals are in full swing and we’re seeing prices get far more expensive even for the modest budget.
+Back-to-school shopping deals are in full swing, and we see prices get far more expensive, even for the modest budget.

-What I don’t understand is why parents buy into this “Need for New Stuff” trend that has gone on for donkey’s years.
+I don’t understand why parents buy into this “Need for New Stuff” trend that has gone on for donkey’s years.

-Do all kids really need a new wardrobe to head back to class in September?
+Do all kids need a new wardrobe to head back to class in September?
 Probably not.

-Many kids fit into their clothes for longer than 12 months and if washed and handled properly could last even longer.
+Many kids fit into their clothes for longer than 12 months and could last even longer if washed and handled correctly.

 I’m sure parents don’t want to whip out a cart of cash for new school clothes when kids often lose them, forget them, stain them and generally don’t take the best care of what they have.